 The LMHA may terminate assistance if the Family:

 - i.
 Violates any Family obligations under the HCV Program; - ii.
-Has a Household Member who is currently engaging in illegal use of a drug; - iii.
-Has a Household Member whose pattern of illegal drug use interferes with the health, safety, or right to peaceful enjoyment of the premises by other residents; - iv.
-Has a Household Member who commits drug-related or violent criminal activity;
+Has a Household Member who is currently engaging in illegal use of a drug;

 4 24 CFR 5.514, "Delay, Denial, Reduction, or Termination of Assistance"